harisankarrnair/Network-Traffic-Analyzer/README.md

 2) Run Flask:
 flask run

 3) Copy the url displayed in the teminal window -> paste it in a browser-> press enter

+   You can view the results in the browser also the result will be stored in the folder static in the same directory.